emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 - Pass the linker flag -lpthread when generating the final output .js file.
 - Optionally, pass the linker flag -s PTHREAD_POOL_SIZE=<integer> to specify a predefined pool of web workers to populate at page preRun time before application main() is called.

 There should be no other changes required.
+In C/C++ code, the preprocessor #define __EMSCRIPTEN_PTHREADS__ can be used to detect whether Emscripten is targeting pthreads.

 Special considerations
 ======================